hdsu-bioquant/hdsu-bioquant.github.io/_pages/teaching/networks.md

 * **Julio Saez-Rodriguez** (julio.saez (at) bioquant.uni-heidelberg.de)

 ### Practical information

-The Master Seminar Biological Networks will take place in January/February 2023

 **Technical requirements:** each student should have its own laptop with RStudio installed and running!